bchareyre/yade-mpi/doc/sphinx/prog.rst

 Parallel execution
 ------------------

 Yade was originally not designed with parallel computation in mind, but rather with maximum flexibility (for good or for bad).
-Parallel execution was added later; in order to not have to rewrite whole Yade from scratch, relatively non-instrusive way of parallelizing was used: [OpenMP]_.
+Parallel execution was added later; in order to not have to rewrite whole Yade from scratch, relatively non-instrusive way of parallelizing was used: `OpenMP <http://www.openmp.org>`__.
 OpenMP is standartized shared-memory parallel execution environment, where parallel sections are marked by special ``#pragma`` in the code (which means that they can compile with compiler that doesn't support OpenMP) and a few functions to query/manipulate OpenMP runtime if necessary.

 There is parallelism at 3 levels: